OldStarFox/weathertracker/README.md

 ## Special Thanks and Attributions

-Open Weather Map: This project was only possible becuase of the nice people at Open Weather making their APIs freely available to the public. https://openweathermap.org/
+Open Weather Map: This project was only possible because of the nice people at Open Weather making their APIs freely available to the public. https://openweathermap.org/

 Thomas Stringer: I used Thomas Stringer post to kick start the Prometheus metrics export.
 I did alterations to expose the weather metrics but the code is basically the same: https://trstringer.com/quick-and-easy-prometheus-exporter/

 ## Getting started